cepharum/hitchy/docs-source/api/plugins.md

 Names of configuration files don't matter as long as they don't start with a full stop `.` and end in **.js**.

-Configuration of all plugins and resulting application is exposed via [Hitchy's API](README.md#api-config).
+Either plugin's configuration as merged data of all files loaded here is exposed as [part of plugin's resulting API](#plugin-config-0-3-3).
+Configuration of all plugins and resulting application is merged and gets eventually exposed via [Hitchy's API](README.md#api-config).

 ### Components